Joachim93/Data-Science-Job-Analysis/README.md

 ## Data Analysis

 An exploratory data analysis was then performed.
-The graphs were created with the help of the Seaborn and Plotly libraries.
+The graphs were created with the help of Seaborn and Plotly.
 The aspects to which particular attention was paid here include:
 - Analysis of the requirements for candidates
     - What skills (e.g., programming languages, tools or soft skills) are most often required?
 Are there differences between job titles?
     - What degrees and how much work experience are required?